Skip to content

 • Use of in vitro systems to study diet–microbiome interactions;

-• Klebsiella oxytoca-related bacteria, their metabolic end-products and their bacteriophages.
+• Klebsiella oxytoca-related bacteria, their functional genomics, metabolic end-products and bacteriophages.

 Available self-funded/sponsor-funded projects

 Opportunities arise to carry out postgraduate research towards an MPhil/PhD in the areas identified above.
 Further information may be obtained on the NTU Research Degrees' website.
-Those interested in undertaking self-funded/sponsor-funded PhD studies under Professor Hoyles's supervision should refer to the projects listed below; they are currently being offered by Professor Hoyles and align with her research interests and expertise.
+Those interested in undertaking self-funded/sponsor-funded PhD studies under Professor Hoyles's supervision should refer to the example projects listed below.

 Klebsiella-specific projects